YBogomolov/ybogomolov.github.io/_posts/2022-09-12-fp-jargon-part-1.md

 > These properties preserve even further.
 Here's a riddle for you: can you guess which data type corresponds to an exponent `A^B`?

 Algebraic data types are the core tool of data modelling.
 The ultimate goal of data modelling in FP is to write so precise types that it's impossible to construct _bad data_.
-This is known as the principle of [making](https://ybogomolov.me/making-illegal-states-unrepresentable) illegal states unrepresentable](https://ybogomolov.me/making-illegal-states-unrepresentable), and I talked about it in my previous article.
+This is known as the principle of [making illegal states unrepresentable](https://ybogomolov.me/making-illegal-states-unrepresentable), and I talked about it in my previous article.

 # Laws